Robert Byrne (bishop): Early life

-Byrne was born on 22 September 1956 in Manchester, England.
+Robert Byrne was born on 22 September 1956 in Manchester, England.
 He was educated at St Bede's College, Manchester, a private Catholic school.
 He studied at King's College, London and at the Pontifical University of Saint Thomas Aquinas in Rome.

 Priesthood and Religious Life

 Byrne entered the Birmingham Oratory in 1980.
 On 5 January 1985, he was ordained to the priesthood by Maurice Couve de Murville, the then Archbishop of Birmingham.
 In 1990, he moved to Oxford where he founded the Oxford Oratory.
 From 1990 to 1999, he was Parish Priest of the Parish of St Aloysius, Oxford.
 From 1993 to 2011, he served as the elected Provost of Oxford Oratory.

 Auxiliary Bishop of Birmingham

 In March 2014, Pope Francis appointed him an auxiliary bishop of Archdiocese of Birmingham.
 As such, he became the first Oratorian to be appointed a bishop in England since 1874 when Edward Bagshawe was appointed Bishop of Nottingham.
 On 13 May 2014, he was consecrated to the episcopate as the Titular Bishop of Cuncacestre.
-The principal consecrator was Bernard Longley, the Archbishop of Birmingham, and the co-consecrators were Michael C. Barber SJ, the bishop of Oakland, and Philip Pargeter, his predecessor as Auxiliary Bishop of Birmingham.
-His pastoral area within the Archdiocese of Birmingham covers six deaneries: Birmingham Cathedral, Birmingham North, Birmingham South, Birmingham East, Kidderminster, and Worcester.
+The principal consecrator was Bernard Longley, the Archbishop of Birmingham, and the co-consecrators were Michael C. Barber SJ, the Bishop of Oakland, and Philip Pargeter, his predecessor as Auxiliary Bishop of Birmingham.
+The pastoral area within the Archdiocese of Birmingham assigned to his particular care covered six deaneries: Birmingham Cathedral, Birmingham North, Birmingham South, Birmingham East, Kidderminster, and Worcester.